Comparison Operators

 example-- != val;

-Q : What is the result of the last two comparisons?
+• Q : What is the result of the comparison on the last line (true or false)?

 • Operator: !==